This tutorial is part of the Getting started with IBM Cloud Pak for Data learning path.

 In the left-hand pane, expand Import, then drag and drop a Data Asset node on the canvas.
 Double-click on the node that was dropped on the canvas and click Change data asset.

-On the Assets page, open the Data Assets tab, choose the Telco-Customer-Churn.csv file you previously uploaded and click OK.
+On the Assets page, open the Data Assets tab, choose the german_credit_data.csv file you previously uploaded and click Select.

 Step 4.
 Inspect the data